decasia/digital-cultures-2017/syllabus.md

 ## Academic integrity ##

 It is expected that all of the work you do for this class will be original, or otherwise cited.
 Plagiarism will result in a failing grade on the plagiarized assignment and possible disciplinary action by the College.
 We will review the proper way to use outside sources in order to avoid plagiarism; however, I encourage you to meet with me or email me, if you are at all uncertain about where something like collaboration ends and plagiarism begins.
 If you are unsure about whether the work you are submitting is original, improperly cited, or plagiarized, consult with me, or with the institution’s entire Academic Honesty Policy (at http://www.whittier.edu/academics/academichonesty).

+## Attendance ##

+You are allowed **two** non-excused absences.
+After that (barring extenuating circumstances), your participation grade will be reduced for each additional absence.

 # TOPICS, READINGS AND ASSIGNMENTS #